 AC Joint Separation

 Surgery may be needed if the AC joint separation is severe.
-Surgical options include:
+Options are:

-- Trimming back the end of the collarbone so that it does not rub against the shoulder blade
+- Trimming back the end of the collarbone—so it does not rub against the shoulder blade

 - Reconstructing the ligaments that attach to the underside of the collarbone